RevenueCat/purchases-roku/README.md

 - `product`: From the `getOfferings` result: e.g. `offerings.current.annual.storeProduct`
 - `package`: From the `getOfferings` result: e.g. `offerings.current.annual`

-Additionally, the following optional parameters:
+Additionally,you can pass the following optional parameters:

 - `action`: To perform a product change.
 Valid values: `Upgrade` or `Downgrade`